Heart Murmurs in Cats

 - Grade from softest to strongest: Grade I-VI/VI (Grade 1-6/6)

 - Location where the murmur is heard the loudest on the chest (left-sided, right-sided, high, low, etc.) and if it can be heard in other areas of the chest or neck.

 - Murmurs are described by when they occur during the heart cycle (systole, diastole) or if they are continuously heard throughout the cycle.

-Norwegian Forest Cats and one in three Maine Coon Cats have an increased genetic risk of developing HCM (Hypertrophic Cardiomyopathy) which can lead to severe and even fatal heart disease.
 Cats with HCM may form a blood clot which can block a blood vessel causing severe pain and distress.
 This can show up as a cat that suddenly cannot use their back legs, is crying or vocalizing in pain, and their back legs feel cool to the touch.
 This condition is often called a saddle thrombus.
 Treatment is difficult and often unsuccessful.
 Unfortunately, cats often end up being put to sleep (euthanized).